magnetis/caze/README.md

 # Caze

-This is a simple DSL to easily declare use cases as entry points of a gem.
+This is a simple DSL to declare use cases as entry points of a module.
 The purpose is to avoid the verbose declarations.

 ## Usage